 Each year, the Research Community Forum Council selects topic areas and specific solution-oriented projects to help overcome challenges related to conducting clinical research.
-Working Groups are convened to advance these projects.
+Task Forces are convened to advance these projects.
 The outcomes/work products are presented for feedback at annual Forum meetings and are made available to the research community through various ASCO venues.
 Descriptions of the key projects to date follow.

 Research sites had identified billing compliance and conducting an insurance coverage analysis prior to opening trials as major burdens.
 For large, multi-site clinical trials, each site was carrying out its own coverage analysis assessment, costing significant time and resources across the system.
 A Forum Working Group (led by Connie Szczepanek, RN, BSN) was formed in 2015 to identify and develop at least one tangible and impactful initiative that would help research sites address some of the billing compliance issues they encounter on a daily basis.
 The group developed a concept for a centralized coverage analysis, which would be conducted prior to opening a trial and then provided to participating sites.

 The Working Group collaborated with National Cancer Institute (NCI) to provide a training symposium for key stakeholders.
 The goal of the symposium, which was held August 6-7, 2015, was to provide stakeholders with the knowledge, skills, and tools needed to complete a centralized coverage analysis.
 A summary report that shares lessons learned regarding billing compliance and conducting coverage analysis has been published.
 This resource may be used by enterprises to develop centralized coverage analyses for their trials.